 While social media can be a great tool to market your business, it’s easy to get stuck into a monologue.
-You are tweeting constantly, but it feels like every tweet falls into a void – no replies come back from the other side and nobody gets involved in an engaging dialogue.
+You are tweeting constantly, but it feels like every tweet falls into a void – no replies come back from the other side and nobody gets involved in engaging dialogue.

-If this has happened to you, it’s time to rethink your social media strategy and stop overwhelming your audience with tweets that lead to no engagement.
+If this has happened to you, it’s time to rethink your social media strategy and stop overwhelming your audience with business tweets that lead to no engagement.
 How to do that?

 1. Ask a question

 It might be simple, but there are smart ways to do it too.
 Asking a question will help get your followers engaged by encouraging them to send a response.
 But don’t just ask a question without thinking about it – it’s a big mistake to avoid focusing on your target audience.
 Think about questions that will appeal to your ideal customer, things that they will really have an opinion on.

 2. Create a poll